 Drop/Add and Withdrawal

 You, as the student, have the responsibility of initiating official withdrawal from a course or from the university and to understand the financial implications that may result.
-Information regarding UIndy's tuition refund policy can be found on the Office of Student Billing & Payment website.
+Information regarding the tuition refund policy at the University of Indianapolis (UIndy) can be found on the Office of Student Billing & Payment Refunds for Students and the Office of Financial Aid Refund Policy.

-Drop: A "drop" is withdrawal from a course or courses during the drop/add period (up to the Friday of the first week of classes).
+A "drop" is removing a course or courses from a student's schedule during the drop/add period (up to the Friday of the first week of classes).
 Dropped courses do not appear on your academic record.
-During the drop/add period, you may drop a course or courses: online using the online registration system; in person in the Office of the Registrar; or with your academic advisor by completing a drop form.
+During the drop/add period, you may drop a course or courses: online using the online registration system or with your academic advisor by completing a drop form.

 Individual Course Withdrawal

 A student may withdraw from one or more courses after the drop/add deadline has passed, but before the withdrawal deadline for the term.
 Please see the academic calendar for the withdrawal deadline for each term.
 A "withdrawal" from a course or courses must be made in consultation with your academic advisor by completing a drop/add form.
-An advisor's signature is required for day division students who wish to withdraw from a course.
+An advisor's signature is required for undergraduate students who wish to withdraw from a course.
+Graduate students should consult with their program advisors for withdrawal procedures.
 Courses from which you have withdrawn appear on your academic record along with a "W", indicating withdrawal.
-Withdrawing from courses may have financial aid implications; please consult them before submitting your request.
+Withdrawing from courses may have financial aid implications; please consult with the Office of Financial Aid before submitting your request.

 Complete Withdrawal (All Students)